Seshank1234/FUTURE_FS_02/README.md

 Open in browser: Visit http://localhost:5000 (or your chosen port).

 License
-This project is open-source and available under the MIT License.
+This project is open-source and available under the MIT License. updated